getsentry/sentry-webpack-plugin/README.md

 * `ext [optional]` - `array`, this sets the file extensions to be considered.
 By default the following file extensions are processed: js, map, jsbundle and bundle.
-* `urlPrefix [optional]` - `string`, this sets an URL prefix in front of all files.
+* `urlPrefix [optional]` - `string`, this sets an URL prefix at the beginning of all files.
 This defaults to `~/` but you might want to set this to the full URL.
 This is also useful if your files are stored in a sub folder. eg:
   `url-prefix '~/static/js'`
+* `urlSuffix [optional]` - `string`, this sets an URL suffix at the end of all files.
+Useful for appending query parameters.
 * `validate [optional]` - `boolean`, this attempts sourcemap validation before upload when rewriting is not enabled.
 It will spot a variety of issues with source maps and cancel the upload if any are found.
 This is not the default as